nvietto/blog/content/blog/col2hcl/index.md

 ![](blue.jpg)

 Boom!
 Now that we've got our color code, let's explore further.
-There's a handy method for looking up multiple color codes and adjusting the hue, chroma, and luminance if the exact color you're seeking isn't readily available.
+There's a similar method for looking up multiple color codes and adjusting the hue, chroma, and luminance if the exact color you want isn't known.

 ### Let's check out some variations in tomato 🍅 colors!